Q3 Curve thumbnail

 After 26 straight months of contraction, the Manufacturing Purchasing Manager’s Index (PMI) entered into expansionary territory in January and February.

-However, in March and April the index sank back into contraction.
+However, since March, the index has sunk back into contraction.

-The New Orders component of the Manufacturing PMI — one of the strongest leading indicators for U.S. economic activity — had been improving for five consecutive months, then dropped for two months.
-While it has since rebounded slightly, it is still in contraction.
+The New Orders component of the Manufacturing PMI — one of the strongest leading indicators for U.S. economic activity — had been improving for five consecutive months, then dropped for two months, rebounded slightly, and dropped again.

 Similar to inflation, fluid trade and tariff policy will play a big role in this index’s behavior.